China's top ten national treasure mines

 History & Culture

-Top 10 China's Largest Islands
+Top 10 the 10th China's Ugly Buildings

 Geography & Environment

-Top 10 Women in Chinese History
+Top 10 Beautiful Women in Ancient China

 History & Culture